mostafapiran/My_Thesis/README.md

 # My_Thesis
  My research on the diagnosis of epilepsy is based on brain signals as a master's thesis.

+ **Thesis Topic:** Design of epileptic activity detection system using deep learning methods from electrocorticographic signals in rats

 ## Abstract: